 These regulations are in place to keep truckers alert on the road.
 Failing to follow these regulations can lead to an accident—and the black box could provide this data.
 When your Midland attorney is looking into your case, we’ll check to see if any regulations were violated.

-As we gather evidence regarding the reason for the crash, we’ll also look into how it affected you.
+As our Midland truck accident lawyers gather evidence regarding the reason for the crash, we’ll also look into how it affected you.
 Your injuries, medical bills, time lost from work, the cost of future care, pain and suffering, and loss of enjoyment of life are all possible losses you could have experienced.
 When we’re determining a fair compensation amount, we take these into consideration.